saumitraaditya/edgevpnio.github.io/_pages/configbasics.md

        valid_lft forever preferred_lft forever
 ```

 For this deployment, you need to configure the IP4 address of the node, and PrefixLen to match the subnet your EdgeVPN virtual network uses.
-In the example below, we configure a 16-bit subnet, and IP4 address 10.10.10.1 for Linux bridge _edgebr_ :
+In the example below, we configure a 24-bit subnet, and IP4 address 10.10.10.1 for Linux bridge _edgbr_.
+Additional parameters under "BoundedFlood" configure various timeouts used by the node - please refer to the complete configuration documentation for more information.

 ```
   "BridgeController": {